kelvinkirima014/Blog/content/posts/gentleintrosolana/gentleintrosolana.md

 Let's discuss what each item we brought from the `solana_program` crate does:

-- *account_info* contains [`next_account_info`](https://github.com/solana-labs/solana/blob/a911ae00baa9bb7031041add14c5185c86376afb/sdk/program/src/account_info.rs#L202) which is a public function that returns the next `AccountInfo` or a `NotEnoughAccountKeys` error. `AccountInfo` is a public struct(we'll discuss structs in a few) that contains the account's information - like the Pubkey and owner.
+- from *account_info* we get [`next_account_info`](https://github.com/solana-labs/solana/blob/a911ae00baa9bb7031041add14c5185c86376afb/sdk/program/src/account_info.rs#L202) which is a public function that returns the next `AccountInfo` or a `NotEnoughAccountKeys` error. `AccountInfo` is a public struct(we'll discuss structs in a few) that contains the account's information - like the Pubkey and owner.
 You can view the source code [here](https://github.com/solana-labs/solana/blob/a911ae00baa9bb7031041add14c5185c86376afb/sdk/program/src/account_info.rs#L10).
 - In `entrypoint`, we have an `entrypoint!` [macro](https://doc.rust-lang.org/rust-by-example/macros.html) that we'll later use to call our program.
 Macros are a way of writing code that writes other code.
 They reduce the amount of code you need to write!
 We have different forms of macros, the *entrypoint* we just brought into scope is known as a [declarative macro](https://doc.rust-lang.org/reference/macros-by-example.html) because it allows us to define syntax extension in a declarative way.
 - We then bring `ProgramResult` which also lives in the [same file](https://github.com/solana-labs/solana/blob/a911ae00baa9bb7031041add14c5185c86376afb/sdk/program/src/entrypoint.rs#L18) as the entrypoint macro.
 It's a [Result](https://doc.rust-lang.org/stable/book/ch09-02-recoverable-errors-with-result.html?highlight=resu#recoverable-errors-with-result) type that returns `Ok` if the program runs well or `ProgramError` if the program fails.
 [Result](https://doc.rust-lang.org/stable/book/ch09-02-recoverable-errors-with-result.html?highlight=resu#recoverable-errors-with-result) is an enum in Rust which is defined as having two variants, `Ok` and `Err`.
 We use it for error handling.
 - `msg` is a macro that's used for logging in Solana.
 If you have programmed in Rust before, you may be used to the `println!` macro but Solana considers it computationally expensive.